 fMRI results showed: the Smint ad has the character of an Effie Award

 However, at Neurensics we combine both techniques, because an ad can also have an effect via System 2.
-We measure System 1 with fMRI and System 2 with an online follow-up survey (questionnaire), so that we can measure the complete effect of an ad.
+We measure System 1 with fMRI and System 2 with an online follow-up survey (questionnaire), so that we can capture the complete effect of an ad.

 And now you: